dinakaranonline/blog/_posts/2021-01-23-Dummies-Guide-To-DevSecOps.md

 **5. Implementation**

+- As a result of Threat Modelling,analysis and prioritization, define
+  - Targets
+  - Rules
+  - Enforcement
+  - Toolset

 - Avoid the big bang approach.
 Take one or two items and build from there.

 - Start with the low hanging fruit, and pick easier to fix things
 - Do not enable every single security rule that it results in too many issues reported resulting in none being fixed due to other conflicting priorities
 - All tools integrated into the pipeline without too much of manual work outside of the existing workflow.